Course Outline

 • Role and responsibilities of a Linux system administrator for government operations.

-• Overview of LFCS certification and its importance for government IT professionals.
+• Overview of the LFCS certification and its importance for government IT professionals.

 Linux Basics and File Management

-• Linux distributions and package management for government systems.
+• Understanding different Linux distributions and package management systems.

-• File permissions and ownership to ensure secure access control in government environments.
+• Configuring file permissions and ownership to ensure secure data handling for government.

 System Configuration and Processes

-• Managing system startup and shutdown procedures to ensure reliability and availability of government services.
+• Configuring system startup and shutdown procedures to ensure reliability and security.

 Package Management and Software Installation